Differentiated Task Structures

 Status as a Theory of TeachingDifferentiated Instruction is a theory of teaching.
 Its core advice revolves around pre-assessments (to gauge interests, attitudes, and established understandings) and ongoing formative assessments (to adjust and refocus content and instructional strategies, as necessary), all aimed at formatting challenging-but-not-frustrating activities for the learner.

 Status as a Scientific TheoryDifferentiated Instruction has been accused of entirely lacking a robust research base.
-Critics regular charge that research into modifying classroom approaches to cater to learning styles simply does not generate statistically significant improvements.
+Critics regularly charge that research into modifying classroom approaches to cater to learning styles simply does not generate statistically significant improvements.
 Concisely, Differentiated Instruction fails to meet any of our criteria of a scientific theory.

 - Analogies, Metaphors, and Visual Representations